Official Matters to Take Care of

 Other service points

 If you come from a non-EU country and have a valid residence permit, there is no need to register at service point of the Finnish Immigration Service.
-If you need to extend your residence permit, please contact Finnish Immigration Service.
+When you need to extend your residence permit, please contact Finnish Immigration Service about three months before your current permit expires.

 Foreign citizens from all countries who intend to stay or work in Finland for at least one year or longer must register at the Local Register Office (Maistraatti).
 The Local Register Offices are the local population registration authorities in Finland.
 They maintain the population register and local information services.
 Registered data includes names, births, deaths, as well as foreigners' registration notifications and notifications of move.
 The information of registration is used for various purposes (e.g. elections, taxation, health care, judicial administration, statistical purposes).